 - To date, 2015 concentrations at the auto-GCs remained well below the TCEQ's AMCVs for all species tracked for this project.
-Mean concentrations for several light alkane hydrocarbon species, possibly associated with natural gas, have increased in the past four years under westerly and northerly winds, but there was a decline in mean concentrations this year's fourth quarter. - Trends in quarterly average benzene concentrations remain relatively flat.
-The Solar Estates site had the lowest fourth quarter benzene average concentration measured at the site to date. - No exceedances of the EPA SO2 NAAQS level were measured this quarter at UT sites or at TCEQ sites.
+Mean concentrations for several light alkane hydrocarbon species, possibly associated with natural gas, had been increasing in the past four years under westerly and northerly winds, but there was a decline on mean concentrations last year's fourth quarter and this year's first quarter. - Trends in quarterly average benzene concentrations remain relatively flat.
+The Solar Estates, Oak Park, and TCEQ's Palm sites all had the lowest first-quarter benzene average concentration measured at the site to date. - No exceedances of the EPA SO2 NAAQS level were measured this quarter at UT sites or at TCEQ sites.
 All sites are maintaining NAAQS compliance.
-One case of H2S measured above background levels was investigated. - Periodic air pollution events continue to be measured on a routine basis.
+One case of H2S measured above background levels was investigated and data from three sites were used to estimate an emission source area. - Periodic air pollution events continue to be measured on a routine basis.